-But it didn’t seem to be enough…
+But it wasn’t always enough…

 I’ve watched people suffer the consequences of stress for too long.
-I’ve watched people suffer the consequences of long term pain.
+I’ve watched people suffer the consequences of long-term pain.
 I’ve watched people suffer from depression for years and years without an end…

 Which didn’t seem to be enough either…

-To finally deduce that it’s too complex for one kind of therapy to do the trick in some cases….
+I turned to self-help.
+I’ve read this and that.
+I’ve listened to the old and wise.
+And finally deduced that it’s too complex for one kind of therapy to do the trick in some cases….
 Or even for just a few.
 It requires perspective and a good look at the whole.